make-software/casper-clarity/README.md

 ## Prerequisites

-You need to have a Casperlabs node to run the Clarity against, and a proxy in front of it.
+You need to have a Casperlabs node to run the Clarity against.

+You can spin up an [nctl](https://github.com/CasperLabs/casper-node/tree/master/utils/nctl) network of nodes locally, or, if you have a running node, you can a proxy in front of it.
 This repository offers a docker image you can build to use as the proxy.
 To build the image execute the following command from the repository root:

 ```
 docker build -t clarity-node-proxy -f Dockerfile.node-proxy .